Cthulhu Classics

 Cthulhu Classics is an anthology of adventures published by Chaosium in 1989 for the horror role-playing game Call of Cthulhu.

 Description

-Cthulhu Classics is a 152-page perfect-bound softcover book written by Sandy Petersen, Scott David Aniolowski, John Carnahan, Scott Clegg, Ed Gore, David A. Hargrave, Marc Hutchison, Doug Lyons, Randy McCall, Mark Pettigrew, and Michael Szymanski, with eight color plates by Nick Smith and Tom Sullivan, and cover art by Lee Gibbons.
+Cthulhu Classics is a 152-page perfect-bound softcover book written by Sandy Petersen, Scott David Aniolowski, John Carnahan, Scott Clegg, Ed Gore, David A. Hargrave, Marc Hutchison, Doug Lyons, Randy McCall, Mark Pettigrew, and Michael Szymanski, and eight different color plates by Nick Smith and Tom Sullivan, and cover art by Lee Gibbons.

 Contents

-Cthulhu Classics is an anthology containing a previously published campaign and five previously published shorter adventures from the earlier Cthulhu Companion, Curse of the Cthonians, Shadows of Yog-Sothoth, and Terror from the Stars.
+Cthulhu Classics is an anthology containing a previously published campaign and five shorter adventures that were previously published in Cthulhu Companion, Curse of the Cthonians, Shadows of Yog-Sothoth, and Terror from the Stars.
 These include: